 Through grants from the Child Injury Prevention Alliance and the Centers for Disease Control and Prevention, funding is available for two to four participants per year.

-Award: Selected participants will each receive a $3,000 stipend
+Scholarship Award: Selected participants will each receive a $500 scholarship stipend.

-Since 2005, more than 90 students have participated in research training during the summer at CIRP, each completing at least one scientific article based on their findings.
+Since 2005, more than 125 students have participated in research training during the summer at CIRP, each completing at least one scientific article based on their research.
 CIRP faculty and staff take tremendous pride in the fact that several of our students have been honored with national awards for the research conducted during their training at CIRP.
-Many have presented their research at national professional meetings and have had their studies covered by major national and international media, such as the Today Show, Good Morning America, Time Magazine, The New York Times, USA Today, and international wire services.
+Many have presented their research at national scientific meetings and have had their studies covered by major national and international media, such as the Today Show, Good Morning America, Time Magazine, The New York Times, USA Today, and international wire services.